-On top of the limits and deductibles there are additional “add ons” such as claims expenses outside the limit of liability, annual aggregate and first dollar defense.
-Each of these additional coverages will increase premium.
+On top of the limits and deductibles, there are additional “add ons” such as claims expenses outside the limit of liability, annual aggregate, and first dollar defense.
+Each of these additional coverages will increase the premium.
 By understanding which each of these add on to your policy, it will help an attorney know if they should be added on.

 Claims expenses in addition to the limit of liability (CEOL) - this would mean that the claims expenses would not erode the limit of liability if there were a claim.

-Annual Aggregate – if this option is added onto the policy the insured would only be responsible for paying the deductible one time per year regardless of how many claim there are
+Annual Aggregate – if this option is added to the policy the insured would only be responsible for paying the deductible one time per year regardless of how many claims there are

 Prior Acts Date